 Northwestern University hosts one of the Midwest’s premier and fastest-growing tennis camps!
 Nestled in the picturesque town of Evanston, just minutes north of Chicago, our camp offers an unbeatable blend of fun, competition, and top-tier coaching.
-Led by Northwestern University Men’s Tennis Coaches Arvid Swan and Chris Klingemann, players of all skill levels will have the opportunity to elevate their game, sharpen their skills, and gain a competitive edge this summer.
+Led by Northwestern University Men’s Tennis Coaches Arvid Swan and Chema Carranza, players of all skill levels will have the opportunity to elevate their game, sharpen their skills, and gain a competitive edge this summer.
 Don’t miss out on this incredible tennis experience!

-In 2025 the Northwestern Tennis Camp will offer 4 weeks of camp for boys and girls ages 5-18.
+This summer the Northwestern Tennis Camp will offer 4 weeks of camp for boys and girls ages 5-18.
 The camp is designed so that each camper receives personal attention, advanced teaching techniques, intensive drill work, and game/match play daily.
 Campers are broken into small instructional groups with those of similar age., ability and experience so each child is working in a group that is commensurate with their experience level.

 We tailor each program to the level of the players allowing for maximum learning in a level designed to challenge and reward.